The Grand Trunk Road - Behind the Scenes

 In this resource, Irna Qureshi offers a behind-the-scenes glimpse of the remarkable journey she made with Tim Smith, and she shares some of the highlights.
 As an added bonus, we have included some quotes and pictures that were not included in the exhibition and have never been seen before.

-See where the Grand Trunk Road begins in Calcutta.»
+Map link: see where the Grand Trunk Road begins in Calcutta»